Eddystone (1802 ship): Career

+On 24 July, an iceberg struck Prince of Wales, staving in her starboard side.
+Eddystone and Lord Wellington narrowly escaped.
+Prince of Wales began to take on water at an alarming rate.
+To lighten her, Eddystone took on her cargo.
+Consequently, the damaged timers rose above the water line, making temporary repairs possible.

 In June 1836 Eddystone, Kearsley, master, grounded in the river at Newport, Wales, at the outset of a voyage to Savannah.
 It appeared her bottom might have been broken and she had to discharge and effect repairs.

 Fate

 Eddystone was wrecked on 19 May 1843.
 She was driven ashore and wrecked at Point May, Newfoundland.
 Her crew were rescued.
 She was on a voyage from Liverpool, Lancashire to Quebec City.
 Her entry in Lloyd's Register for 1843 carried the annotation "LOST".